angular/github-robot/README.md

 The bot is designed to run multiple plugins.

 ### Merge plugin:
-The merge plugin will monitor pull requests to check if they are mergeable.
+The merge plugin will monitor pull requests to check whether they are mergeable or not.
 It will:
 - check for conflicts with the base branch and add a comment when it happens
 - check for required labels using regexps
 - check for forbidden labels using regexps
 - check that required statuses are successful
 - add a status that is successful when all the checks pass
-- remove the `merge` label if any of the checks is failing and add a comment to list the reasons
+- remove the `merge` label (the name is configurable) if any of the checks is failing and add a comment to list the reasons

-You can override this behavior by adding the `override` label (the name of the label is configurable), in which case the bot will do nothing when you add the `merge` label.
+You can override this behavior by adding the `override` label (the name is configurable), in which case the bot will do nothing when you add the `merge` label.

 When you install the bot on a new repository, it will start scanning for opened PRs and monitor them.